-$6,000,000.00 Recovery for an individual catastrophically injured when he was struck by a truck.
-This matter resolved after a long fought litigation and the start of a trial.
+For an individual catastrophically injured when he was struck by a truck.
+This matter resolved after long-fought litigation and the start of a trial.

-$1,306,000.00 Recovery in a medical malpractice case against New York City Health & Hospitals Corporation, in a difficult medical malpractice case on the eve of trial in the New York Supreme Court, New York County.
-The settlement was deemed an “exceptional result” by the Honorable Justice Douglas E. McKeon in a decision published by the Court
+In a medical malpractice case against New York City Health & Hospitals Corporation, in a difficult medical malpractice case on the eve of trial in the New York Supreme Court, New York County.
+The settlement was deemed an “exceptional result” by the Honorable Justice Douglas E. McKeon in a decision published by the Court.

-$1,100,000.00 Recovery in a highway motor vehicle accident involving a truck and a passenger car, the case was litigated in the Supreme Court Queens County.
-After winning liability on a Summary Judgment motion, the defendants’ folded and settled the case involving an injured passenger in the motor vehicle.
+In a highway motor vehicle accident involving a truck and a passenger car, the case was litigated in the Supreme Court Queens County.
+After winning liability on a Summary Judgment Motion, the defendants’ folded and settled the case involving an injured passenger in the motor vehicle.

-$1,000,000.00 Verdict, A Wrongful Death Medical Malpractice New York Jury Verdict Reporter, May 2001, Sergi v.
+A Wrongful Death Medical Malpractice New York Jury Verdict Reporter, May 2001, Sergi v.
 Tankel et. al. Supreme Kings, J. Hall.
-At the time of this outcome Mr. Lambrou was only practicing law for 3 years was only 28 years old.
+At the time of this outcome, Mr. Lambrou was only practicing law for 3 years was only 28 years old.
 This case included the testimony of 5 medical experts and lasted nearly three weeks.

-$570,000.00 Verdict, Auto Accident, as seen in the New York Jury Verdict Reporter, Stylianou v.
+Auto Accident, as seen in the New York Jury Verdict Reporter, Stylianou v.
 Calabrese et. al., Supreme Queens, J. Golia.
-After a lengthy trial, a Queens County jury, returned a verdict in favor of Mr. Lambrou’s client in the amount of $570,000.00 for injuries arising out of a motor vehicle accident.
-During the course of the trial the defendant, called numerous medical witnesses to testify that the plaintiff’s shoulder injury and resulting surgery were not caused by the subject accident.
+After a lengthy trial, a Queens County jury returned a verdict in favor of Mr. Lambrou’s client in the amount of $570,000.00 for injuries arising out of a motor vehicle accident.
+During the course of the trial, the defendant called numerous medical witnesses to testify that the plaintiff’s shoulder injury and resulting surgery were not caused by the subject accident.
 With only one medical witness, the plaintiff’s treating Orthopedic Surgeon, Mr. Lambrou was able to persuade the jury otherwise and the jury awarded $570,000.00 to the plaintiff.
-The applicable insurance policy had a $100,000.00 limit and after the appeal was lost, the defendant’s insurance carrier settled the matter for several multiples of the policy limits fearing a bad faith litigation.
+The applicable insurance policy had a $100,000.00 limit and after the appeal was lost, the defendant’s insurance carrier settled the matter for several multiples of the policy limits fearing bad faith litigation.

-On January 13, 2011, after nearly two weeks of a hard fought trial before Justice Lawrence Knipel, that included the testimony of 8 experts, in a case that was turned down by several other attorneys, Mr. Lambrou persuaded a Kings County jury that the medical malpractice of two Internal Medicine doctors was a substantial factor in the death of a 57 year old morbidly obese smoker of 40 years from lung cancer for their failure to suspect and diagnose her cancer earlier.
+On January 13, 2011, after nearly two weeks of a hard-fought trial before Justice Lawrence Knippel, that included the testimony of 8 experts, in a case that was turned down by several other attorneys, Mr. Lambrou persuaded a Kings County jury that the medical malpractice of two Internal Medicine doctors was a substantial factor in the death of a 57-year-old morbidly obese smoker of 40 years from lung cancer for their failure to suspect and diagnose her cancer earlier.
 The jury was persuaded to also award the family $850,000.00, which, with interest, approached $1,000,000.00.
-After the verdict the matter settled.
+After the verdict, the matter settled.
 Published in the New York Jury Verdict Reporter April 25, 2011.
 Dragonetti/Cicolello v.
 Peloro., 2011.

 Disclaimer: That results from previous verdicts are not guaranteed in future cases.